mustafa-kamel/shipping-tracker/README.md

 By default it can be accessed using this url [http://127.0.0.1:8000](http://127.0.0.1:8000)

-- you track any shipment from the default page by its shipment number without login
+- You can track any shipment from the default page by its shipment number without login
-- you can login as admin using the email in the `DatabaseSeeder.php` file `mostafak252@gmail.com` and `password` or - - you can add your own before you run the seed command or edit it and reseed the database again
+- You can login as admin using the email in the `DatabaseSeeder.php` file `mostafak252@gmail.com` and `password` or - - You can add your own before you run the seed command or edit it and reseed the database again

 Once you login as admin you will be able to view, add, edit and delete any resource

+To access the external API of [https://jsonplaceholder.typicode.com/posts](https://jsonplaceholder.typicode.com/posts) visit `api/external-api`

 One more thing you can do is to list all the available delivered shipments and get the response as json by visiting this API: `api/delivered`